mhQ260/blogsport/README.md

 ### Backend

 First make sure that you have django set up.
-If not, go to the documentation [@django docs](https://docs.djangoproject.com/en/4.0/topics/install/)
+If not, go to the documentation [django docs](https://docs.djangoproject.com/en/4.0/topics/install/)

 For run the server, you should run a simple script: